hellowhirl/DSA/README.md

   - We always have the input of size n so we don't count it; we just analyze how much extra space we need to allocate to this algorithm
 - We will focus mostly on Runtime Complexity (because it's a bit more tricky)
 - Always think about ways to preserve memory in our applications

+# Linear Data Structures

+A line of items one after the another

 ## Arrays